dmlap/hls-har-analyzer/README.md

 ![screenshot](docs/screenshot.png)

-From here, you can click on a file name to download it (or open it in a browser window) directly.
+From here, you can:

+- Examine responses: click on a file name to download it (or open it in a browser window) directly.
 If it's a TS segment that appears to be encrypted, you can click the "decrypted" link to download a clear version of the segment.
+- Replay the session: copy the m3u8 link at the top of the results area into a player to see a replay of the sequence of segments from the capture.
+You can use the text fields at the top of the results to filter the segments that appear in the replay m3u8.